We may be able to help you cover the costs of studying at Telford College.

 What is an enhance bursary?

-If you are aged under 19 at August 31 2023 and fall into one of the categories below, you may be eligible for an enhanced bursary:
+If you are aged under 19 at the start of your course and fall into one of the categories below, you may be eligible for an enhanced bursary:

-Students are not automatically entitled to £1,200 per year.
+Students are not automatically entitled to a payment.
 We will assess your application to identify an actual financial need.

 It may be the case that you receive a reduced amount or no award at all.
 You may receive a half termly amount paid into your bank account, towards your meals and general college expenses.